Llangollen Canal: Restoration

 By 1954, the Llangollen Canal was in a curious position.
-Under the terms of the LMSR Act of abandonment, obtained in 1944, navigation had been abandoned, but the right to sell water had been retained.
+Under the terms of the London Midland and Scottish Railway (Canals) Act 1944 (8 & 9 Geo.
+6. c. ii), navigation had been abandoned, but the right to sell water had been retained.
 This was to be for a period of ten years, during which those who bought the water were required to make alternative arrangements, which they failed to do.
-Since the nationalisation of the canals in 1948, the canal had been managed by the British Transport Commission, who had to obtain Parliamentary approval to extend this arrangement.
+Since the nationalisation of the canals in 1948, the canal had been managed by the British Transport Commission, who had to obtain parliamentary approval to extend this arrangement.
 Meanwhile, a number of pleasure boats had ventured onto the canal, and there was a growing campaign to reopen the canal for navigation.
 A committee to spearhead this had been formed, and was chaired by the clerk for Wrexham Rural District Council, Trevor Williams.
 More than thirty other organisations were supporting the move, including the British Travel and Holidays Association.

 In 1955, the Board of Survey, a committee chaired by Lord Rusholme, had produced a report on the future of the canals under the control of the British Transport Commission, which they had divided into three categories.
 There were 336 mi of 'waterways to be developed', another 994 mi of 'waterways to be retained', and finally 771 mi of 'waterways having insufficient commercial prospects to justify their retention for navigation'.
 The Llangollen Canal was placed in the latter category, since it was still officially disused.
 This was followed in 1958 by the Bowes Report, which suggested that the first two categories should be classified as Class A and Class B waterways, with Class B waterways put back into good working order and retained for 25 years, to attract private investment.
 The Llangollen Canal was still in the final category, but the report at least suggested that there should be a right of appeal against closure, and gave the first hints that such canals could be retained because of their social value for recreation.